BRIT Awards 2021 Winners: The Complete List - E! Online

-It's music's biggest night for Britain's hottest stars.
+Music's biggest night for Britain's hottest stars is in the books!

-After a three month delay from its typical February date due to the coronavirus pandemic, the BRIT Awards are officially happening tonight—May 11, 2021—in London's O2 Arena.
-Around 4,000 guests will watch the show, which is hosted by Jack Whitehall.
-For the third time in the last five years, Coldplay is taking the stage for what is sure to be a star-studded night.
+After a three month delay from its typical February date due to the coronavirus pandemic, the BRIT Awards took place tonight—May 11, 2021—in London's O2 Arena.
+Around 4,000 guests watched the show in person, which was hosted by Jack Whitehall.

-Artists nominated this year include Dua Lipa, who currently has three BRIT awards under her belt.
-This year, she is nominated for three more awards, and will also be one of the night's performers.
+Winners included Dua Lipa, who now has five BRIT awards under her belt, as well as Harry Styles, Little Mix and Haim.
+Taylor Swift made history a the first woman and first non-British star to accept the Global Icon Award.

-"This has been a long, tough year for everyone," Dua said in a statement to the press.
-"I'm delighted the night will honor the key worker heroes who have cared for us so well during that time and continue to do so."
+"I want to thank my friends and family who know exactly who they are," Swift shared in her acceptance speech.
+"Whose opinion of me never changed whether my stock was up or down.
+If there's one thing that I've learned, it's that you have to look around every day and take note of the people who have always believed in you and never stop appreciating them for it."

 Last year, a lack of women in the Album of the Year category prompted controversy.
 However, now, four out of five of the artists nominated in the category are women—something that nominated performer Jessie Ware was thrilled about.